navpreet-debut/riyaz-blockchain-task/README.md

 # riyaz-blockchain-task

+Navigate to features/development branch to find the student-chaincode and network file

 #=================================== Before you begin =================================================#
 Before you can run the test network, you need to clone the fabric-samples repository and download the Fabric images.